-Students should report any changes in address and telephone number during their tenure in the program to the Department Secretary as soon as the changes are in effect.
+Students should report any changes in address and telephone number during their tenure in the program to the Department Secretary and to the Records Office as soon as the changes are in effect.
 Students are required to review and update their contact information during their final week in the program prior to graduation.
-Following graduation, students are asked to maintain a current address and telephone number with the Department for future correspondence.
+Students are asked to maintain a current address and telephone number with the Department for future correspondence.